CrucialE/React-Entry-Test-Scandiweb/README.md

 1. npm install -g serve.This installs the server globally on your local machine.

    #NB :There is no need to run this command where the user has a static server installed globally on their pc.

- 2.serve -s build
+2. serve -s build

-The run serve -s build ensures that the project starts out of the box.
+The run serve -s build serves and it will handle the rest.

+At this time the project must start right out of the box.

 Thank You!